nypl-spacetime/map-vectorizer/README.md

     install.packages('shapefiles')
 ```

-    * To test that everything is installed, on the CLI you should be able to run this with no errors:
+* Test that everything in R is installed, on the CLI you should be able to run this with no errors:

 ```
     library(rgdal)